Arjun-Narula/Anuvadak-Sign-language-to-text-convertor/README.md

 microcontroller processes the data for each particular gesture made.
 The system is trained for different voltage values for each letter.
-However, this method is not very economical and requires high maintenance from time to time.
+However, this method is not very economical and requires high maintenance from time to time.<br />
-We propose to develop a user friendly human computer interface (HCI) where the computer understands the human sign language and is accurate, effective and economical.
+We propose to develop a user friendly human computer interface (HCI) where the computer understands the human sign language and is accurate, effective and economical.<br />

-9
-1.2 OBJECTIVES
+### 1.2 OBJECTIVES
-1 To develop an application interface that interprets American Sign Language to Text in real time to assist deaf and dumb for communicating with them effectively eliminating the requirement of a translating individual.
+1 To develop an application interface that interprets American Sign Language to Text in real time to assist deaf and dumb for communicating with them effectively eliminating the requirement of a translating individual.<br />
-2 To devise a model to achieve the highest possible accuracy and least time consumption for prediction of symbols as compared to already existing models.
+2 To devise a model to achieve the highest possible accuracy and least time consumption for prediction of symbols as compared to already existing models.<br />
-3 To reduce the cost and develop an economical and user friendly graphical user interface (GUI) application that requires minimal maintenance for conversion of sign to its corresponding text.
+3 To reduce the cost and develop an economical and user friendly graphical user interface (GUI) application that requires minimal maintenance for conversion of sign to its corresponding text.<br />
-4 To provide suggestions based on current word to eliminate the need of translating the full word, thereby improving accuracy and reducing time for sign to text conversion.
+4 To provide suggestions based on current word to eliminate the need of translating the full word, thereby improving accuracy and reducing time for sign to text conversion.<br />
 5 To reduce the chances of spelling mistakes by suggesting correct spellings from English dictionary words close to the current word.
-6 To formulate characters, words and sentences with interpretation of symbols in American Sign Language in a portable and real time application.
+6 To formulate characters, words and sentences with interpretation of symbols in American Sign Language in a portable and real time application.<br />
-10